jhconning/DevII/_sources/course/classf21.md

 Platteau, J.-P., 1996.
 The evolutionary theory of land rights as applied to sub-Saharan Africa: a critical assessment.
 Development and change 27, 29–86.

-Banerjee, Abhijit V., Paul J. Gertler, and Maitreesh Ghatak.
-"Empowerment and Efficiency: Tenancy Reform in West Bengal."
-Journal of Political Economy 110, no. 2 (2002): 239-80.

 Allen, R.C., 1992.
 “Introduction: Agrarian Fundamentalism and English Agricultural Development,” Chapter 1 in Enclosure and the yeoman: the agricultural development of the South Midlands 1450-1850.
-Oxford University Press. [link]
+Oxford University Press. [link]()

 de Meza, D., and J.R.
 Gould.
 "The Social Efficiency of Private Decisions to Enforce Property Rights."
 Journal of Political Economy 100 (1992): 561-80.

 Weitzman, M.L., 1974.
 Free access vs private ownership as alternative systems for managing common property.
 Journal of Economic Theory 8, 225–234.

+### Misallocation

+\* Hsieh, C.-T., Klenow, P.J., 2009.
+Misallocation and Manufacturing TFP in China and India.
+Q J Econ 124, 1403–1448. [link](http://klenow.com/HsiehKlenow_LifeCycle.pdf)